 You can!
 Most waterfalls in Ontario are located on public lands and are free to access.
 A few have restrictions or an admission fee.
 This site does not include waterfalls on private property.

 If you are careful, waterfall visits can be entirely safe.
 But make no mistake...
 People have died

 It's pure joy when you find a beauty like this while hiking.

 WARNING!!
 You are responsible for yourself!

-Waterfalls can be dangerous and may unknowingly be on private property.
+Waterfalls can be dangerous.
 Mark Harris does not give permission for any person to rely upon the information on this site for their safety, and does not give permission to anyone to trespass.
-Mark Harris takes no responsibilty for your safety or actions.
-'If in doubt, stay out!'
 You must read the safety page!